Truth behind trending diets exposed

 The GAPS diet

-The Gut and Psychology Syndrome (GAPS) diet starts with a strict elimination diet followed by maintenance and reintroduction phases that proponents suggest you follow over several years.
+The Gut and Psychology Syndrome (GAPS) diet starts with a strict elimination diet.
+This is followed by maintenance and reintroduction phases that proponents suggest you follow for several years.
 There is no scientific evidence to support the website claim that the diet could lift a “toxic fog off the brain to allow it to develop and function properly”.

-The diet recommends removing all grains, pasteurised dairy, starchy vegetables and refined carbs and swapping these for fish, eggs, broths, stews and fermented foods.
+The diet recommends removing all grains, pasteurised dairy, starchy vegetables and refined carbs.
+You should swap these for fish, eggs, broths, stews and fermented foods.
 The GAPS protocol also recommends a range of supplements including probiotics, essential fatty acids, digestive enzymes and cod liver oil… which happen to be for sale on the website.

-The GAPS diet says that increased intestinal permeability, or “holes in your gut” (better known as leaky gut), allow food components and bacteria to enter your blood, which it says then triggers neurological and psychological conditions including depression, autism and learning difficulties.
-GAPS claims to heal a leaky gut by eliminating certain foods that trigger it, improving digestive and psychological health in the process.
+The GAPS diet says that increased intestinal permeability, or “holes in your gut” (better known as leaky gut), allow food components and bacteria to enter your blood.
+It claims this then triggers neurological and psychological conditions including depression, autism and learning difficulties.
+GAPS also claims to heal a leaky gut by eliminating certain foods that trigger it.
+This improves digestive and psychological health.
+Apparently.

-While intestinal permeability is increased in some situations including pregnancy, during endurance exercise or with the use of non-steroidal anti-inflammatory medication (eg, aspirin and ibuprofen), there’s no evidence the GAPS diet regime resolves this.
+Intestinal permeability is increased in some situations.
+These include pregnancy, during endurance exercise or with the use of non-steroidal anti-inflammatory medication (eg, aspirin and ibuprofen).
+But there’s no evidence the GAPS diet regime resolves this.

 Further, any bouts of diarrhoea experienced while following the GAPS diet are not “clearing you out”.
-There is no scientific evidence that diarrhoea caused by this diet is helpful, or a “natural cleansing reaction” to move toxins out of your body.
+There’s no scientific evidence that diarrhoea caused by this diet is helpful.
+Nor is it a “natural cleansing reaction” to move toxins out of your body.
 Ultimately, the GAPS diet is extremely restrictive and puts you at risk of malnutrition.
 We strongly advise against it.

 VERDICT: FAD DIET